Boost Your Testosterone Naturally with These Popular Foods

 Dark Leafy Greens

 Not only are greens healthy for anyone's diet, but they're also rich in magnesium, a mineral that may increase your levels.
-According to the journal Biological Trace Element Research, when comparing athletes to non-active individuals, magnesium increased testosterone levels [7] in both groups.
+According to the journal Biological Trace Element Research, when comparing athletes to non-active individuals, magnesium increased healthy testosterone levels in both groups.
+[8]

 Still, the increases were much higher in those who exercised regularly.
 Include more leafy greens, such as spinach and kale.